7 Reasons To Say ‘No’ to Credit Cards

 One word: Priceless!

-Trust me; this mental peace will give you a much greater satisfaction than whatever product you purchase through borrowing money.
+Trust me; this mental peace will give you much greater satisfaction than whatever product you purchase through borrowing money.

 Therefore, instead of borrowing through a credit card and losing sleep over it, make a wish list of your favorite items and buy them when you can really afford them.